idoashke/CostManagerApp/README.md

-# CostsReportApp
+# CostManagerApp
-JavaScript, Bootstrap, Express.js, Node.js, WebStorm - an application for managing
+JavaScript, Bootstrap, Express.js, Node.js, WebStorm - an application for managing your costs.

 A short video of the application running - https://youtu.be/aJiTj0lAVNg